Disrupt You! by Jay Samit is the best treaty on disruptions and one of the best books on entrepreneurship.

 The challenge is not in coming up with a new and creative marketing campaign, but rather in developing completely new sales strategies, channels, and business models.
-Differentiation of the sales model can be as powerful as differentiation of the product itself.
+Differentiation of the sales model can be as powerful as the differentiation of the product itself.

 I invite you to read the book for further examples.

 Chapter 13: Distribution – Unattained Value

 Physical dollars have been replaced by digital dimes in many industries, and yet several companies have figured out a successful model allowing them to capture the greatest value.